Published: January 2026

 Conclusion

-If your PC is slow and laggy, start by disabling startup programs and freeing up storage space—these two fixes alone made my startup time drop from 8 minutes to under 2 minutes.
-Update your graphics drivers, scan for malware with Windows Defender, and disable visual effects for immediate performance gains.
-Adding RAM (from 4GB to 8GB) and cleaning physical dust are cheap upgrades that make huge differences.
-Most slow PCs don't need replacement—they need maintenance.
-These fixes cost Rs.
-0-6,000 and take 30-60 minutes total.
-My 2019 PC went from unusable to fast enough for daily work and gaming.
+First, if your PC is slow and laggy the two fixes that made my startup time go from 8 minutes to under 2: disable startup programs/free up storage space.
+Update the graphics drivers, run a malware scan with Windows Defender and disable visual effects are immediate wins.
+RAM (from 4GB to 8GB) and physical dust cleaning is also a low-cost upgrade with massive impact.
+Most PCs that are slow don’t need replacing—they need servicing.
+The fixes range from ₹0-6,000 and can take between 30 to 60 mins in total.
+My 2019 PC transformed from useless to fast enough for daily work and gaming.

 FAQ

-Usually caused by Windows updates running in background, full storage (95%+ used), or new startup programs added by recent software installations.
-Check Task Manager for CPU/disk usage spikes.
-Free up storage and disable unnecessary startup programs first.
+Ans: Generally, Windows updates running on the background, full storage (95%+); and new startup programs introduced by recently installed applications.
+Look at Task Manager and see CPU/disk usage spikes.
+Start with freeing up storage and disabling unwanted startup programs first.

-How much RAM do I need to stop PC lag?
+Q: How much RAM do I need to eliminate PC lag?

-Minimum 8GB for Windows 10/11.
-If you have 4GB or less, upgrading to 8GB is the single best improvement.
-16GB is ideal for multitasking and gaming.
-I upgraded from 4GB to 8GB for Rs.
-5,000 and PC became 3x faster.
+Ans: Minimum 8GB for Windows 10/11.
+If you have 4GB or less, then making the jump to 8GB is the single best upgrade.
+16GB: Good enough for gaming and multitasking.
+For Rs.
+5,000, I moved from 4GB to 8GB and PC was instantly almost 3x faster

-Why does my PC lag when playing games?
+Q: Why does my computer lag when I play games?

-Outdated graphics drivers, overheating, or insufficient RAM.
-Update your GPU drivers first (NVIDIA GeForce Experience or AMD Radeon Software).
-Check Task Manager during gaming—if RAM hits 100%, you need more RAM.
+Ans: Old graphics drivers, overheating or not enough RAM.
+Start with updating your GPU drivers (NVIDIA GeForce Experience or AMD Radeon Software) Monitor Task Manager while you game—and if RAM's at 100%, more is needed.
 Clean dust from PC fans.

-Yes.
-Disable startup programs, delete temporary files, uninstall unused programs, scan for malware, disable visual effects, and update Windows.
-These are 100% free and made my PC 5x faster.
-Only upgrade RAM if these don't help enough.
+Ans: Yes.
+Turn off programs that start up automatically, get rid of temporary files, uninstall programs you don't use, scan for malware, turn off visual effects, and update Windows.
+These are completely free and made my computer five times faster.
+If these don't help enough, only upgrade the RAM.

-How do I know if my PC is too old to fix?
+Q: How can I tell if my computer is too old to fix?

 ---